-English River Formation - The English River Formation ranges in thickness from 4 to 9 m (13 - 30 ft) within the mapping area.
-This unit is dominated by gray to olive green siltstone with apparent bioturbated fabrics (Photo 12).
+English River Formation - The English River Formation is up to 7 m (23 ft) thick within the mapping area.
+This unit is dominated by gray to olive green siltstone with apparent bioturbated fabrics.
 Bivalves and brachiopods are common, especially in the upper beds, with scattered to abundant fossil molds as well.
-An outcrop of the English River Formation exists in the base of the exposure at Starr's Cave State Preserve in the northeastern portion of the mapping area.
+Outcrops of the English River Formation were not observed within the mapping area.

 Saverton Shale Formation - The Saverton Shale Formation can be up to 46 m (150 ft) thick within the mapping area.
-This unit is dominated by green-gray shale (Photos 13 & 14), commonly burrowed with sparse to absent macro-fossils.
+This unit is dominated by green-gray shale, commonly burrowed with sparse to absent macro-fossils.
 Outcrops of the Saverton Shale Formation were not observed within the mapping area.

-Grassy Creek Formation - The Grassy Creek Formation can be up to 50 m (165 ft) thick within the mapping area.
-This unit is dominated by organic-rich brown shale with minor green-gray shale in the upper part of the unit (Photos 15 & 16).
-Differentiation between the Grassy Creek and the overlying Saverton Shale was primarily based on color and relative abundance of spore scarps identified in well cuttings.
+Grassy Creek Formation - The Grassy Creek Formation can be up to 52 m (170 ft) thick within the mapping area.
+This unit is dominated by organic-rich brown shale with minor green-gray shale in the upper part of the unit.
+Differentiation between the Grassy Creek and overlying Saverton Shale was primarily based on color and relative abundance of spore scarps identified in well cuttings.
 Outcrops of the Grassy Creek Formation were not observed within the mapping area.